GUIDe: Generative and Uncertainty-Informed Inverse Design for On-Demand Nonlinear Functional Responses: Results

 where the integration bounds are defined as $\mathbf{a} = \mathbf{y}^*(s) - \boldsymbol{\mu}_{\hat{\mathbf{y}}} - \boldsymbol{\epsilon}$ and $\mathbf{b} = \mathbf{y}^*(s) - \boldsymbol{\mu}_{\hat{\mathbf{y}}} + \boldsymbol{\epsilon}$.
 When the response space is of low dimensionality (e.g., $k\leq10$), this likelihood probability can be computed using standard numerical quadrature methods such as Gaussian quadrature\cite{golub1969calculation} or adaptive multidimensional integration\cite{berntsen1991adaptive}.
 However, as the response exhibits increasing nonlinearity and is resolved over longer spatial or temporal domains, it is typically represented in a high-dimensional space to accurately capture fine-grained variations in behavior.
 Accordingly, the direct evaluation of integrals becomes computationally prohibitive due to the curse of dimensionality.
 To handle the high-dimensional multivariate normal integration in a controllable and efficient way, we applied a method of changing variables proposed by Genz\cite{genz2016numerical}, i.e., Cholesky factorization followed by an inverse-normal mapping.
 This cancels the Gaussian kernel with the Jacobian and recasts the problem as an integral on the unit hypercube, which we estimate efficiently with simple Monte Carlo.
 Implementation details are in Sec.~\ref{subsec9}.
 As a result, Eq.~\ref{eq:3} leads to a likelihood score in the range of $[0,1]$, reflecting the probability of a response meeting the target under ideal forward modeling assumptions.
+A synthetic example showing how sets of high-likelihood designs align with the real feasible domains is provided in Supplementary S1.